Muirfield/plugin-remakes/YouChat/README.md

 * /unmute [player] - unmute player from chat
 * /ycd - disable chat for all players
 * /yce - enable chat for all players
+* /clearchat - clear your chat window
+* /ycstop - stop's chat for you
+* /ycstart - re-start's chat for you

 ### Configuration